enweg/BayesFluxR/README.md

 ```

 and can define a Gaussian likelihood.
 The Gaussian likelihood also
-introduces a standard deviation though, which in BFlux terms must be
+introduces a standard deviation though, which in BayesFlux terms must be
 given a prior when defining the likelihood: it is not included in the
 prior above, which applies only to the network parameters.
 Here we use a
 Gamma prior for the standard deviation.